-Our cross-platform software is available for Windows, Mac, and Linux and provides an easy-to-use GUI interface for your Binho Multi-Protocol USB Host Adapter.
-Download the appropriate release for your operating system:
+Our cross-platform software, called Mission Control, is available for Windows, Mac, and Linux and provides an easy-to-use GUI interface for your Binho Nova.
+Download the appropriate release for your operating system here:

 Once the download completes, unzip the directory.
 The Windows 32bit and Windows 64bit releases are distributed with .exe installers, whereas Mac and Linux distributions can simply be unzipped and run.

 Here's what the process looks like on Mac: